 From time to time I run across sophisticated people who don’t, of course, believe in God, at least not in the way he’s represented by organized religion.
 But they are very happy that the hoi polloi, the vast crowd of ordinary people, do believe in God.
-For to them, religion promotes basic morality in society which is, of course, something we all want.
+For to these elites, religion promotes basic morality in society which is, of course, something we all want.

 Sometimes I think that even churchgoers have this very low expectation of what it means to be a Christian.
 “Believe that God exists and that he’ll judge you when you die.
 Consequently, try to be a decent, fair sort of person.
-Send your kids to CCD so they get this message and stay out of serious trouble.”
+Send your kids to church so they get this message and stay out of serious trouble.”

-This Sunday’s readings shatter this tame image of what Christianity is all about.
+The words of the gospel shatter this tame image of what Christianity is all about.
 Jesus did not come to make us decent, law-abiding citizens.
-He came that we may have life, and have it more abundantly (Jn 10:10).
-He does not want us just to exist.
-He wants us to live, to be bursting with vitality, even with divine life.
+He came that we may have life, and have it more abundantly (John 10:10).
+He does not want us just to survive.
+He wants us to thrive . . . to be bursting with vitality, even with divine life.

 Actually, one table is not enough.
 He lays out for us two tables, the ambo and the altar.
 One provides an intellectual feast of the Word of God, to nourish, purify and inspire with words, deeds and images that have fed the imagination of artists and sages for two thousand years.
 The other table is laden with the sacramental feast of the Eucharist, the body and blood of Jesus Christ.

 Wait a minute.
 Isn’t cannibalism contrary to nature?
 Yes, but that’s not what we are talking about here.
-This is a sacramental feast, where, mysteriously, we are really receiving into ourselves the perfect humanity and awesome divinity of Jesus Christ, but we are eating and drinking his true body, blood, soul and divinity under the forms of things we are used to consuming–bread and wine.
+This is a sacramental feast, where, mysteriously, we are really receiving into ourselves the perfect humanity and awesome divinity of Jesus Christ, but we are eating and drinking his true body, blood, soul and divinity under the forms of things we are used to consuming . . . bread and wine.

 To drink blood, for the Jew, is forbidden, since all life belongs to God alone and the blood of animal contains its life.
 Christ, giving us his blood to drink under the sacramental form of wine, is pouring into our bodies and spirits his own immortal, invincible life.
 As often as we receive this sacrament, we are receiving a divine transfusion empowering us to live a supernatural sort of existence.